vishnraj/go-scraper/README.md

       --check_selectors strings      Selectors that are used to check for the given expected_texts --check_types strings          The types of selectors for each check selector in order, which correspond to the ones in check_selectors - specify none to not use one for URL at that index
+      --config string                config file (default is $HOME/.go-scraper.yaml) --detect_access_denied         If access denied is encoutered, then we will take a counter action --detect_captcha_box                    If a captcha box is encoutered, then we will take a counter action --detect_notify_path                    If a desired notify path is encountered, for a given URL, perform notification action
-      --config string                config file (default is $HOME/.go-scraper.yaml) --expected_texts strings       Pieces of texts that represent the normal state of an item - when the status is updated, the the desired user action will be taken
+      --expected_texts strings       Pieces of texts that represent the normal state of an item - when the status is updated, the the desired user action will be taken
-      --detect_access_denied         If access denied is encoutered, then we will take a counter action --error_dump                   Dumps current page contents on error --error_location               Logs the current URL that we have arrived at on error --headless                     Use headless shell
+      --error_dump                   Dumps current page contents on error --error_location               Logs the current URL that we have arrived at on error --headless                     Use headless shell